portableant/museologi.st/projects/creativeeconomy.md

   * [Feast and Fast](https://heart.museuminabox.org/view_collection/344)
   * [Dialysis Unit](https://heart.museuminabox.org/view_collection/277) at Addenbrookes Hospital (ChYpPs collection)
 * Audio files linked to Museum in a Box (found embedded below and voiced by Hannah Platts, Abi Glen and James)
-  * Winifred Lamb and the Being an Islander
+  * Winifred Lamb and Being an Islander
   * Feast and Fast

 ![Installation of Abi Glen's MIAB in the Feast and Fast exhibition](../images/2019/feastMIAB.jpg)